Everything you need to know about data recovery with the Raise Data Recovery software

-HFS+ supports hard links stored as separate files inside a hidden HFS+ root directory, which serve to store information about a user file.
+HFS+ supports hard links stored as separate files inside a hidden HFS+ root directory, they serve to store information about a user file.
 Each hard-link file is bound to its user file.

 Procedure: the file system deletes the hard link from the directory.
 Nevertheless, it still keeps this information in its journal records for some time.

-Recovery: the program can address the file system journal to find an older file system state and return the lost hard link in its place.
-Data recovery chances will depend greatly on the time the system is used after file deletion.
+Recovery: the program can refer to the file system journal to find an older file system state and return the lost hard link in its place.
+Data recovery chances will depend greatly on the time the system is used after the deletion of a file.
 Yet, if the journal record has been emptied, you can try RAW-recovery, which can give excellent results for non-fragmented files.

 Procedure: the file system deletes the hard-link directory leaving the journal and on-disk data area intact.

 Recovery: the program addresses the file system journal to recover everything that is recoverable from the journal or employs RAW-recovery (by file contents) to retrieve the lost files.
-Recovery chances may be low for fragmented files due to hard-links deletion.
+Recovery chances may be low for fragmented files due to the deletion of hard-links.